w3c/wai-intro-wcag/content/new-in-22.md

 Changes from the January 2022 CR to the May 2023 update <!-- CR --> include:

 * 2.4.7 Focus Visible &mdash; Changed from Level A back to Level AA, as it is in WCAG 2.1.
-* 2.4.11 Focus Appearance &mdash; Moved to Level AAA.
+* 2.4.11 Focus Appearance &mdash; Changed to Level AAA.
 Edited to simplify and be more rigorous.
 * 2.5.8 Target Size (Minimum) &mdash; Changed the "Spacing" exception.
 Deleted "or is in a bulleted or numbered list" from the "Inline" exception.
 * 2.4.12 Focus Not Obscured (Minimum) &mdash; Changed the Notes.
 * 3.3.8 Understanding Accessible Authentication (Minimum) &mdash; Added "(Minimum)".